MattMcFarland/SUq/README.md

 ```
 ### Request options

-SUq uses the [request](https://github.com/request/request) library to retrive the HTML of the given site.
+SUq uses the [request](https://github.com/request/request) library to retrieve the HTML of the given site.
 The default options may not always be ideal, so you can pass any [options](https://github.com/request/request#requestoptions-callback) to `request()` using an optional third argument to `suq()`.
 A prominent example is the NYTimes, where you must accept cookies to get to get past the paywall the content.

 ```javascript
 var suq = require('suq');